A Checklist For Implementing Scrum

 Integrate Incremental Releases

-Small iterations of value take priority over quarterly goals, annual themes, and longer-term guessing
+Small iterations of value take priority over quarterly goals, annual themes, and longer-term guessing.

 Transparency

-gives insigth for important decisions
+gives insight for important decisions.

-The Product Backlog and the current work being done are visible
+The "Product Backlog" and the current work being done are visible to all.

 Inspection